-Statistics on trade between Member States may cover only dispatches and arrivals of component parts used for the construction of industrial plants or the re-use of industrial plants.
+Statistics on trade between Member States may cover only exports and imports intra-EU of component parts used for the construction of industrial plants or the re-use of industrial plants.

 The reference period is the month when the transaction actually takes place for deliver the components (and other goods).
-If some components are dispatched, as staggered consignments according to Art.
-16 from Regulation 1982/2004, they have to be reported only once in the month when the last staggered consignment takes place.
+If some components are dispatched, as staggered consignments, they have to be reported only once in the month when the last staggered consignment takes place.
 This is because the components of an industrial plant could be delivered assembled or unassembled along more than one month, due to transport or commercial reasons.